inkdevhub/swanky-node/README.md

 Swanky node is the Substrate based blockchain configured to enable `pallet-contracts` and more features to help Wasm Smart Contract development.

 ## Features
-- pallet-contracts enabled
+- pallet-contracts (polkadot-0.9.19) and its unstable-feature are enabled by default. ink version `3.0.0` is supported.
-- Instant seal and Manual seal is used for Consensus.
-No aura and grandpa.
+- `grandpa` & `aura` consensus was removed.
+By default `instant-seal` is used - and `manual-seal` can also be used.
 - dApps staking

 ## Getting Started